core-wg/resource-directory/draft-ietf-core-resource-directory.md

   The payload can contain zero links (which is an empty payload in {{RFC6690}} link format, but could also be `[]` in JSON based formats), indicating that no entities matched the request.

-Failure:
-: No error response to a multicast request.

-Failure:
-: 4.00 "Bad Request" or 400 "Bad Request".
-Malformed request.

-Failure:
-: 5.03 "Service Unavailable" or 503 "Service Unavailable".
-Service could not perform the operation.

-HTTP support:
-: YES

 ##  Resource lookup examples